Kalyug (novel)

 Kalyug is the first novel of R. Sreeram to be published.
 Released in 2014 by Westland Press's Tranquebar imprint (ISBN 978-9384030650), Kalyug is about a fictional bloodless coup in India in 2012 following the death of a decorated war veteran, Major General Iqbal Qureshi.
 Drawing parallels from India of those days, Kalyug is part-satire, part-fiction and was noted for its subtle references to real-world incidents and characters.

 Summary

 The death of a decorated war veteran, one of India's foremost military officials, triggers a chain of events that threatens to spiral out of control.
 The democratically elected government is overthrown and a new, fierce one is formed in its place.

-Caught in the middle is Bala Murali Selvam, a writer who is still tormented by the memories of his persecution at the hands of the erstwhile-establishment.
-As the new government battles factions fighting for control, international intervention, personal agendas and incompatible motives, Selvam is swept along, a bewildered-pawn in a high-stakes game.
-Forced to question everything he has believed so far, even his innate sense of justice, Selvam struggles to choose sides.
-Will his instincts fail him when he needs them the most?
+Caught in the middle of Bala Murali Selvam, a writer still affected by his past persecution under the previous government.
+As the newly installed administration faces internal power struggles, external pressure, and conflicting agendas, Selvam becomes and unwilling participant in the unfolding political turmoil.
+Confronted with shifting loyalties and competing narratives, he is forced to reassess his long-held beliefs, including his sense of justice.
+The novel follows his attempts to navigate these circumstances and determine where he stand amid the uncertainty.